DucHai972/Past-Domain-TYF-Report-Jan-2025/README.md

     │── config.py # Configuration settings for the project
     │── main.py # Main script to run the project

+    # --- Evaluate trained model on full year data
+    │── eval_fullyear.py # Main script to evaluate full year data │── result_fullmap # Result of evaluate full year data
+      │── all_months # Test on data full 12 months
+      │── storm_months # Test on data from May (5) to November (11)
 ```

 ## Running the Script